ARM-software/Arm-2D/README.md

   - Templates

     - Provides templates for user controls and scenes.
-    - Scene templates for Meter and Watch
+    - Scene templates for Meter, Watch and Fitness trackers
     - Provides a template for adding new RTOS support.

   - Other Helper services